Erasmus: First visit to England (1499–1500)

 Erasmus stayed in England at least three times.
 In between he had periods studying in Paris, Orléans, Leuven and other cities.

 In 1499 he was invited to England by Blount, who offered to accompany him on his trip to England.

 His six months in England was fruitful in the making of lifelong friendships with the leaders of English thought in the days of King Henry VIII.
+He reported gaining new skills important in his future: becoming "a better horse-man, and a tolerable courtier."

 During his first visit to England in 1499, he stayed for two months at the University of Oxford, at St Mary's College, the college for Augustinian canons, where he befriended the leading Greek scholars Thomas Linacre, William Grocyn and William Lily.

 Erasmus was particularly impressed by the Bible teaching of the humanist John Colet, who pursued a preaching style more akin to the church fathers than the Scholastics.
-Through the influence of Colet, his interests turned towards patristic theology.
+Through the influence of Colet, his interests turned abruptly towards the evangelical and patristic theology and biblical philology that occupied the second half of his life.
 Other distinctive features of Colet's thought that may have influenced Erasmus are his pacifism, reform-mindedness, anti-Scholasticism and pastoral esteem for the sacrament of Confession.

-This prompted him, upon his return from England to Paris, to intensively study the Greek language, which would enable him to study patristic theology on a more profound level.
+This prompted Erasmus, upon his return from England to Paris, to intensively study the Greek language, which would enable him to study patristic exegesis and the New Testament texts on a more profound level.

 Erasmus also became fast friends with Thomas More, a young law student considering becoming a monk, whose thought (e.g., on conscience and equity) had been influenced by 14th century French theologian Jean Gerson, and whose intellect had been developed by his powerful patron Cardinal John Morton (d.
 1500) who had famously attempted reforms of English monasteries.

 Erasmus left London with a full purse from his generous friends, to allow him to complete his studies.
 However, he had been provided with bad legal advice by his friends: the English customs officials confiscated all the gold and silver, leaving him with nothing except a night fever that lasted several months.